Skip to content

 Sophos Firewall - Packet Capture with active BPF filter and captured packets

-1. Set the filter.
+1. Set filter.

-3. Reproduce the issue deliberately.
+3. Reproduce the problem specifically.

 4. Stop the capture again.